yashsharma127/ChatSwap/README.md

 # ChatSwap

 A simple full-stack chat application built with React.js for the frontend and Node.js with Socket.IO for the backend.
 This application allows users to chat in real-time, leveraging MongoDB for database storage.
+Application is created for application of socket.io for realtime chatting

 ## User Interface
 <img src="/readme-images/1.png" width="400" height="200"> <img src="/readme-images/2.png" width="400" height="200">